The Silver Swan Story

 Read here about the maintenance of the Silver Swan.

 At the same time, the Museum commissioned two historians, Roger Smith and John Martin Robinson, to research the history of the Swan and its makers.
-The results of both projects have been made public in the pages of Country Life magazine (13th May 2009) and in a multimedia interactive presentation in the new Silver and Metals Gallery in the Museum.
+The results of both projects have been made public in the pages of Country Life magazine (13th May 2009) and in a multimedia interactive presentation in the Silver and Metals Gallery in the Museum.

 By Leo Rotaru, Marketing Assistant